 Supported by overseas assessments and a well-developed application, Brevis was approved in 12 months, 13-months ahead of legislated (extended) timeframe for this application.

 Brevis is now registered in 23 countries worldwide, including Australia, with other key apple and pear markets to follow in the coming years.

-It means our apple and pear producers have access to an innovative agvet product a season earlier than expected.
+Australia's apple and pear producers had access to an innovative agvet product one season early.